vyom-os/.github/profile/README.md

 We are building:

-Vyom IQ (https://vyomiq.io) Command centre in the cloud to operate, orchestrate, monitor and aggregate data from your robot and drone fleets.
-It unifies planning, teleoperation, observability, data capture and fleet health monitoring – into a single pane of glass.
+Vyom IQ (https://vyomiq.io) Command centre in the cloud to operate, orchestrate, monitor, and aggregate data from your robot and drone fleets.
+It unifies planning, teleoperation, observability, data capture, and fleet health monitoring into a single pane of glass.

 Vyom GCS (Ground Control Station): For more granular mission planning and real-time operation of drones and bots, either autonomously or with human-in-the-loop.